 When you have heartburn, every holiday can be hard, depending on the menu.
 On New Year's Eve, for example, go easy on the champagne.
-Alcohol and carbonated beverages can trigger that burning sensation in your chest.
+Alcohol and carbonation can trigger that burning sensation in your chest.
 And champagne has both.
-Late-night meals also can aggravate heartburn.
-Try to give yourself two to three hours to digest dinner before you go to bed.

 Super Bowl Parties

 While cheering on your favorite team, don't lose the game to heartburn.
-Hot, saucy chicken wings, the tomatoes in that salsa dip, plus the alcohol and carbonation in all that beer can combine to expand the stomach and relax the LES -- the muscle that normally prevents acid from backing up into the esophagus.
-When occasional symptoms strike, over-the-counter medicines can help.
+Hot, saucy chicken wings, the tomatoes in that salsa dip, plus the alcohol in all that beer can combine to expand the stomach and relax the LES -- the muscle that normally prevents acid from backing up into the esophagus.

 They call it "Fat Tuesday" for a reason.
 Every 10 ounces of those boozy, sugary hurricane cocktails can pack a 380-calorie wallop.
 Toss in the hot peppers and spices from a few helpings of jambalaya and you've cooked up a serious case of heartburn.
 Quick tip: Chewing sugar-free gum generates extra saliva, which can help neutralize acid.

-Nothing says heartburn like a big romantic dinner, washed down with red wine, and chased with a box of chocolates.
+Nothing says heartburn like a big romantic dinner, washed down with red wine and chased with a box of chocolates.
 The red wine and chocolate relax the LES, while the sheer size of a large meal can expand your stomach and put pressure on the LES, causing heartburn.
-Avoid heartburn by giving yourself and your partner time to digest your meal before lying down.
+Avoid heartburn by giving yourself and your partner 2-3 hours before lying down.